 We have turned the ordering feature off to ensure we can manage the volume of records being ordered while we are limited in how many of our staff can be onsite.

-If requesting items on the day, please maintain social distancing measures with our staff.
+If requesting items on the day, please maintain social distancing of at least two metres with our staff.
 Orders can be processed, but no advice will be given to researchers.

 - Can I still register online?